 Car crashes, tractor-trailer wrecks, dog bite attacks, burn events, and other traumatic incidents caused by negligent conduct can result in very bad wounds.
 Many of those wounds will ultimately turn into permanent physical scars.
 Insurance adjusters regularly undervalue the physical pain, mental suffering, annoyance, embarrassment, and frustration of long-term scars and disfigurement.
-Maginnis Law attorney Shawn Howard is experienced in representing North Carolinians who have sustained permanent scarring and disfigurement as a consequence of someone else’s negligence.
+Maginnis Howard attorney Shawn Howard has proven success in representing North Carolinians who have sustained permanent scarring and disfigurement as a consequence of someone else’s negligence.

 North Carolina’s pattern jury instruction on permanent scarring and disfigurement is found at N.C.P.I. – Civil 810.10.
 The instruction provides in part as follows:

 “Damages for personal injury also include fair compensation for [scarring] [disfigurement] of the plaintiff as a [proximate result of the negligence] of the defendant.
 There is no fixed formula for placing a value on [scarring] [disfigurement].
 You must determine what is fair compensation by applying logic and common sense to the evidence.
 You may consider: [the extent of any [past] [present] [future] alteration of the plaintiff’s physical appearance [proximately caused by the negligence] of the defendant . . . [and] [the extent of any [past] [present] [future] embarrassment and mental suffering [proximately caused by the negligence of the defendant].”